ART ShopAbout UsActor InfoAuditionsOnstageTicketsFilms

 Background

-I first heard a reading of Player's Joy in early 2002.
+ART Managing Director, Tanya Marten, and Artistic Director, Yoni Marten, first heard a reading of Player's Joy in early 2002.
+Actor Ralph Elias's wife, Allison, informed them Ralph had been working on a one-man show, and they really ought to hear it.
+ART being a theatre known for its development of new works told Allison, of course they wanted to hear itPlayer's Joy in early 2002.
 My wife, Tanya, and I had recently relocated ART to Frederick, MD and were in the process of trying to decide what the first show in our new location should be.
 I was discussing this dilemma one afternoon with my friend and neighbor Allison Elias.

-Jonathan Marten
+Yoni Marten

 Artistic Director